More probation officers for Region Two to tackle social ills

-There will be more probation officers in Region Two, Pomeroon-Supenaam as the Ministry of Social Protection heightens efforts to tackle social ills plaguing the region.
-Domestic violence and disputes, and child welfare issues are prevalent according to the region’s Senior Probation Officer, Carol Beresford.
+GINA, GUYANA: There will be more probation officers in Region Two (Pomeroon-Supenaam) as the Ministry of Social Protection heightens efforts to tackle social ills plaguing the region.
+Domestic violence and disputes and child welfare issues are prevalent according to the region’s Senior Probation Officer, Carol Beresford.

-Despite a small staff, Beresford said efforts are ongoing to better handle these issues.
-Beresford explained that the Ministry of Social Protection is currently training new probation officers.

 The Senior Probation Officer further explained to GINA that while the department awaits additional staff, the current probation officers are working diligently to curb some of the child welfare issues.